linode/apl-docs/docs/apps/jaeger.md

 ---
 slug: jaeger
-title: Working with Jaeger
+title: Jaeger
 sidebar_label: Jaeger
 ---

+## Introduction

+## Configuration

-Jaeger may be installed by Otomi to gain tracing insights on its network traffic.
+Jaeger can be activated by Otomi to gain tracing insights on its network traffic.
 It runs in anonymous mode and each authenticated user is given the same authorization, allowing them to see everything.
 In the future this may be limited according to scope such as role and teams.

+## Automation

+## Integrations

+## Instructions